harsha-rhp/Data_Cleaning_Blog/README.md

 In the world of data science, data cleaning is the unsung hero.
 Whether you're dealing with structured data, images, or text, the time you invest in cleaning your data pays off exponentially.
 As Dr. Arpit Yadav emphasizes, the cleaner the data, the clearer the insights.

----

-Feel free to copy-paste this into your text editor.

----

-### **Saving the File**
-1. Save the file with a `.md` extension, e.g., `data_cleaning_blog.md`.
-   - In Notepad: File → Save As → Choose "All Files" and save it as `data_cleaning_blog.md`.
-   - In VS Code: File → Save As → Select the file type as Markdown (`.md`) and save.

-Let me know if you need help formatting or saving the file!